-These are of the highest quality and often part of the brand’s fabric technologies, Dura-Force and Feather-Light US, which they use to increase weather-resistance and the durability of the products.
+These are of the highest quality and are often part of the brand’s fabric technologies, Dura-Force and Feather-Light US, which they use to increase the weather resistance and the durability of the products.

 For this same purpose, DWR treatments are also included, which further protect the jackets from rain and snow, thus decreasing the risk of the down wetting out.